-How to Gain Confidence by Rewiring Your Brain
+How to Gain Self-Confidence by Rewiring Your Brain

 I'd rather die than speak in public.

 But it turned out that just as the mind can be dictated to believe what it wants to believe, the opposite can be true.
-I can rewire my brain and thus, make myself confident.
+I can gain self-confidence by rewiring my brain.
+It can be done by applying the concept of NeuroLinguistic Programming (NLP).

 It's all in the brain.